raghudevopsb83/learn-shell/README.md

 2. Output redirector (>)
 3. Output Appender ( >> )

+# Output can comprise both output and error, if we want both(out & err) to the same file then &> will be used

 script - Input from a file / output to a file